nemethmik/experimentingwithflutter/README.md

 The project **nav_service** was from FilledStacks [video](https://www.youtube.com/watch?v=kopdISefbJc) and corresponding sample repository.
 I have added **WillPopScope** widget to prevent back-navigation without logout.

+**provider_shopper** was a copy from the Flutter samples, and it used sliver list, which I was experimenting with.
+I have added Safe Area to the Scaffold body, then I found that when a null is returned to SliverChildBuilderDelegate, sliver list knows that you have no more data.
+Sliver list pages elements forward and backwards, which is really excellent for mobile list handling.

 ## [Flutter Architecture Samples](https://github.com/brianegan/flutter_architecture_samples)
 The most important Flutter saple set is Brian Egan's sample set especially the [Vanilla](https://github.com/brianegan/flutter_architecture_samples/tree/master/example/vanilla) is brilliant.
 In this example he mentiones that he brough the concepts from React's [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) as well as Thinking in React, which my favorite, too.